Postdoctoral Fellowship in Psychosis Treatment and Recovery

 How to Apply

-Applicants who have earned a PhD or PsyD in clinical or counseling psychology, have a strong interest in a career in academic psychology specializing in psychosis treatment, and have had previous training in cognitive behavioral therapy and/or other evidence-based treatments for individuals with serious mental illness are encouraged to apply.
+Applicants who have earned a PhD or PsyD in clinical or counseling psychology, have a strong interest in a career in academic psychology specializing in assessment, treatment of individuals who are at risk for or experiencing psychosis and who have a strong foundation in assessment of clinical high risk for psychosis are encouraged to apply.
 Culturally diverse and bilingual candidates are especially encouraged to apply.
-Postdoctoral applicants must be graduates of APA-accredited doctoral programs in clinical or counseling psychology, have completed an APA-accredited internship, and be U.S. citizens.
-Please send a curriculum vita with a cover letter and two letters of recommendation via email to PTRfellowship@uw.edu
+Postdoctoral applicants must be graduates of APA-accredited doctoral programs in clinical or counseling psychology, have completed an APA-accredited internship, and be U.S. citizens or permanent residents.
+To apply, please send a curriculum vita with a cover letter and two letters of recommendation via email to PTRfellowship@uw.edu

 Jessica Maura, PhD, Postdoctoral Fellow, AY 2019

 Her research has focused primarily on the impact that culture and other psycho-social factors have on the diagnosis and treatment of Schizophrenia Spectrum Disorders, as well as examining the efficacy of culturally adapted interventions for Schizophrenia.

 Akansha Vaswani Bye, PhD, Postdoctoral Fellow, AY 2020

 Her doctoral research focused on de-prescribing and the importance of identifying rational and evidence-based prescribing practices grounded in informed consent and patient-centered care.